 “The EU mission as a whole must be subject to much greater scrutiny and accountability than its predecessor UNMIK, which has left a legacy of human rights violations, many of which will never be resolved,” Nicola Duckworth said.

 “In the absence of effective human rights institutions which hold the international community accountable, it is of paramount importance that the EULEX starts its mission by announcing what mechanisms are in place to ensure the accountability of its members.“

 Amnesty International is concerned about the US agreement that its citizens participating in the mission would not be subject to EULEX’s jurisdiction.

 The organization also notes that there is currently no independent mechanism to oversee the NATO-led peacekeeping Kosovo Force (KFOR), which will remain in place.
 The accountability of KFOR depends on the measures taken by troop-contributing countries to KFOR to ensure that allegations of human rights violations are fully investigated.

-Over the past 10 years Amnesty International has documented cases of murder, unlawful detention, torture and ill-treatment, involvement in trafficking for the purposes of forced prostitution and the continued violation of the right to health of Romani, Ashaklai and Egyptian communities living in lead contaminated refugee camps for which the responsibility lies with UNMIK.
+Background Over the past 10 years Amnesty International has documented cases of murder, unlawful detention, torture and ill-treatment, involvement in trafficking for the purposes of forced prostitution and the continued violation of the right to health of Romani, Ashaklai and Egyptian communities living in lead contaminated refugee camps for which the responsibility lies with UNMIK.

 There are currently 62 cases to be addressed by the Human Rights Advisory Panel, introduced in 2006 to investigate alleged violations by UNMIK.
 They include the killing of two young Albanian men by Romanian UNMIK police officers during a demonstration in February 2007.
 However, Amnesty International does not believe that enough is being done to uproot impunity for human rights violations.